Home / General Contractor / Simi Valley, CA

 1. Verify the license

-California law requires a contractor’s license for any project over $1,000.
+For Simi Valley projects, California law requires a contractor’s license for any project over $1,000.
 Check the Contractors State License Board at cslb.ca.gov — confirm the license is active, the bond is current, and workers’ compensation insurance is in place.
 Our license is #1100775.

 2. Look for design-build

 Hiring a separate architect and contractor creates communication gaps, finger-pointing, and cost overruns.
-A design-build firm handles both under one contract — one point of accountability, and a final result that matches the original vision.
+A Simi Valley design-build firm handles both under one contract — one point of accountability, and a final result that matches the original vision.

-3. Ask to see 3D renderings
+3. Ask any Simi Valley contractor to see 3D renderings

 4. Get a detailed, line-item estimate

-Vague bids are a red flag.
+On Simi Valley bids, vague line items are a red flag.
 You should see every cost broken out — materials, labor, permits, design fees.
 No allowances, no “to be determined” line items.
 This is how you avoid surprise invoices halfway through construction.

 5. Check reviews across multiple platforms